DISC 1:

 7.Is It Forever

-Ornette Coleman: alto sax, violin, trumpet
+Ornette Coleman: alto sax, violin, trumpet01.What Reason Could I Give

 Dewey Redman: tenor saxophone, musette